tesch1/cxxduals/README.md

 ## cxxduals

-Template header library for nesting [dual numbers](http://en.wikipedia.org/wiki/Dual_number) in c++, akin to complex numbers, but &epsilon; is nilpotent.
+Template header library for [dual numbers](http://en.wikipedia.org/wiki/Dual_number) in c++.
+Dual numbers are related to complex numbers, but &epsilon; is nilpotent.
 Nesting provides hyperdual numbers, and hyperhyperdual numbers, etc...

 Also compiles under CUDA.